apache/pulsar/site2/docs/schema-understand.md

 3. The broker looks up the schema in the schema storage to check if it is already a registered schema.

 4. If yes, the broker skips the schema validation since it is a known schema, and returns the schema version to the producer.

+5. If no, the broker verifies whether a schema can be automatically created in this namespace:

-5. If no, the broker validates the schema based on the schema compatibility check strategy defined for the topic.
+  * If `isAllowAutoUpdateSchema` sets to **true**, then a schema can be created, and the broker validates the schema based on the schema compatibility check strategy defined for the topic.

+  * If `isAllowAutoUpdateSchema` sets to **false**, then a schema can not be created, and the producer is rejected to connect to the broker.

+**Tip**:

+`isAllowAutoUpdateSchema` can be set via **Pulsar admin API** or **REST API.**

+For how to set `isAllowAutoUpdateSchema` via Pulsar admin API, see [Manage AutoUpdate Strategy](schema-manage.md/#manage-autoupdate-strategy).

+6. If the schema is allowed to be updated, then the compatible strategy check is performed.

-6. If the schema is compatible, the broker stores it and returns the schema version to the producer.
+  * If the schema is compatible, the broker stores it and returns the schema version to the producer.

     All the messages produced by this producer are tagged with the schema version.

-7. If the schema is incompatible, the broker rejects it.
+  * If the schema is incompatible, the broker rejects it.

 ### Consumer side